Deeper (Lisa Stansfield album)

-Deeper is the eighth studio album by British singer Lisa Stansfield, released on 6 April 2018.
+Deeper is the eighth solo studio album by British singer Lisa Stansfield, released on 6 April 2018.
 All songs were written or co-written by Stansfield and produced by her husband Ian Devaney and Snowboy.

 "Everything" was made available to download from 8 January 2018 from pre-ordering the album, and the first official single, "Billionaire", was released on 26 February 2018.
 The second single, "Never Ever", followed in April 2018, reaching number 6 on the US Billboard Dance Club Songs chart.
 Stansfield embarked on a UK and European tour in April and May 2018 to promote the album.
 The deluxe edition of Deeper was released on 26 October 2018, including a bonus CD with four new live recordings from Stansfield's recent tour, remixes of "Billionaire", "Deeper" and "Never Ever", as well as a new version of "There Goes My Heart".

 Track listing

 All songs produced by Ian Devaney and Snowboy.